rohinidas18/dedup-pic/README.md

 - Displaying the duplicates on a UI, with the option to discard/select the ones to keep.
 - Implement Image Hashing (pHash - perceptional hashing) which is computationally way faster.
 - Removing the double `for` loop for comparing embeddings because nobody wants O(n^2).
+- Try it on my actual backup of images :)